WarnerMedia/artemis/backend/engine/plugins/gitlab_repo_health/README.md

 `RH_GITHUB_CONFIG` environment variable. `--config` or `--ghconfig` will take precedence over environment variables.

-If `--ghconfig` is used, the github credentials used by `repo-health` must have sufficient permissions on the repo to read the provided file.
+If `--ghconfig` is used, the gitlab credentials used by `repo-health` must have sufficient permissions on the repo to read the provided file.
 The repo we check against and the repo we get the config from can be different.